Get Started

 Applications need to define their fonts and different color settings.
 Themes contain all the necessary information.

-func run(w *app.Window) error {
+func run(window *app.Window) error {

-th := material.NewTheme()
+theme := material.NewTheme()

 Listening for events